lenincompres/ima-few-2024/Week 11/README.md

   *  Share your design (UX/UI) ideas: moodboard, sitemap, wireframes.
   *  What API, data, and resources would you incorporate?

-# Assigment
+### Assignment

   * Revisit your midterm project, and audit them using AXE, WAVE, or other accessibility tools.
-Document the issues you found and how did you address them.
-Share your revised project version and document it on your learning logs.
+Document the issues you found, and how did you address them.
+Share the revised version of your midterm project and document it on your learning logs.
-  *
+  * Go through the coding train's [Working with Data and APIs in JavaScript](https://thecodingtrain.com/tracks/data-and-apis-in-javascript)—watch it all the wai through.
+Check out the section on Server side development with the SELFIE and WEATHER apps.